B’nai Mitzvah Training

 When students reach the appropriate age and have achieved a certain level of learning in both Judaic and Hebrew studies, they prepare to lead a Shabbat service in recognition of becoming Bar or Bat Mitzvah.
 At Congregation B’nai Tzedek, there is no difference between a Bar or Bat Mitzvah led Shabbat service, and both generally are scheduled nearest the child’s thirteenth birthday.

-Closer to the date established for a child to lead a Shabbat service as a Bar/Bat Mitzvah, families work with Rabbi David N. Young to gear the service to the individual child’s abilities and needs.
+Closer to the date established for a child to lead a Shabbat service as a Bar/Bat Mitzvah, families work with our lead clergy to gear the service to the individual child’s abilities and needs.

 Dates are arranged approximately one year in advance of a desired Shabbat date, working closely with families to determine a day that works best for all concerned.
-Requests for specific dates should be directed to Rabbi Young.
+Requests for specific dates should be directed to our lead clergy.